For LGBTQ+ intended parents navigating IVF, donor, and surrogacy decisions

 • Couples exploring reciprocal IVF

-• Co-parenting constellations (including friends co-parenting and polyamorous parenting arrangements)
+• Co-parenting constellations including friends co-parenting and polyamorous parenting arrangements

-This consultation is especially helpful when decisions are technically possible but emotionally complicated, and you want to choose in a way that fits your history and relationship.
+This consultation is especially helpful when decisions are technically possible but emotionally complicated, and you want to choose in a way that fits your history and your relationship.

 "We're the people who figure things out.
 We've built careers, businesses, and a life together by being the most prepared people in the room.
 When our match dissolved, I realized for the first time that I had no idea how to be in a situation I couldn't research my way out of — and that my husband and I were handling that completely differently.
 What the consultation gave us wasn't a solution.
 It gave us back the ability to think together."